krastin/education-assignment/terraform-getting-started.md

 The `apply` command takes a while to run and displays a message indicating the resources were created.

+If the command shows an error similar to `Error: Error pinging Docker server: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`, make sure that Docker is installed and running on your system.

 Congratulations, you have provisioned a Docker container.

 ## Destroy Infrastructure